DefangLabs/samples/samples/rails/README.md

 Title: Ruby on Rails

-Short Description: A basic member list project developed using Ruby on Rails
+Short Description: A basic member list project developed using Ruby on Rails.

 Tags: Ruby, Rails